shapeshed/shapeshed.com/content/posts/book_review_web_designers_reference_craig_grannell.md

-{
-  "slug": "book-review-web-designers-reference-craig-grannell",
-  "title": "Book Review: Web Designer's Reference - Craig Grannell", "date": "2006-09-05T00:00:00+01:00",
++++
+date = "2006-09-05T00:00:00+01:00"
-  "description": "If you are looking to understand almost everything you will need to run a small web design agency then this is the book for you.
-The Web Designer's Reference covers a staggering array of topics from XHTML editors to CSS layout to forms and multimedia. ", "tags": [
+description = "If you are looking to understand almost everything you will need to run a small web design agency then this is the book for you.
+The Web Designer's Reference covers a staggering array of topics from XHTML editors to CSS layout to forms and multimedia. " slug = "book-review-web-designers-reference-craig-grannell" tags = ["Book Reviews"] title = "Book Review: Web Designer's Reference - Craig Grannell"

-    "Book Reviews"
-  ]
-}
++++

 Author: Craig Grannell